 Dr Bentovim has conducted extensive research, training and consultation and has been involved with a number of organisations including; President of Relate 2001 until 2009; Chair of the Institute of Family Therapy, and the International Family Therapy Association 2004-2007 and Professional Advisor to ChildLine to 1990 to 2000.

 Baroness Valerie Howarth, OBE (Vice-Chair)

 Until July 2001, Valerie was the Chief Executive of the charity ChildLine.
 Under her leadership, ChildLine counselled over one million children and young people and it grew from a small London based project to the national service it is today.
 A social worker by background, she worked in the Family Welfare Association in Lambeth and Brent and rose to become Director of Social Services.

-As a member of the House of Lords, Valerie works to represent the needs of disabled and vulnerable children; she is currently Secretary to the All Parliamentary Children’s Group and Chairs the European Union Sub-Committee on Social & Consumer Affairs
+As a member of the House of Lords, Valerie works to represent the needs of disabled and vulnerable children; she is currently Secretary to the All Parliamentary Group for Children and works on a number of European union issues.